simonpedrogonzalez/solar-explorer/docs/finalprocessbook.md

 ### Interactive Elements

-Our visualization features several interactive components crucial for user engagement and data exploration:
+Our visualization features several interactive components crucial for user engagement and data exploration as observed in EDA process:

 *   **Time Slider:** A vertical slider enables users to filter missions by launch date, dynamically visualizing the evolution of space exploration.
-[Include a screenshot]

 *   **Accurate Planet Positions Toggle:** A toggle switch allows users to control the accuracy of planet positions, illustrating the complexities of orbital mechanics.
 [Include a screenshot]
 *   **Zoom Controls:** Buttons for zooming in, zooming out, and resetting the zoom provide users with control over the visualization's scale, facilitating the exploration of both the inner and outer solar system.